lojikil/sic/README.md

 Running sic
 -----------
-Simply invoke the 'sic' command with the required arguments.
+Simply invoke the `sic` command with the required arguments.

+The following arguments are accepted:

+- k: a `PASS`word for the remote server
+- h: the host to connect to
+- p: the port to use
+- n: the `NICK` to use
+- v: version information
+- H: the help message